The Iron Claw is Masterful Storytelling

 Despite the enormous ground that the film covers, Toy Masters is aptly named because it was the toys that drove all things, He-Man.
 Lay and Landis do an efficient job of detailing the facts and accounts while never losing sight of the task of discovering a creator, even with some detours along the way.
 While we don’t get one definitive answer, we do get several admissions of contribution that takes the viewer on a journey within a journey, which is equally as satisfying.
 Truth tends to be stranger than the fictional adventures of He-Man and the Masters of the Universe.

 ***Reportedly, problems behind the scenes along with the release of the Netflix series The Toys That Made Us, has stalled out the release of Toy Masters.
-The movie was sporadically screened at various film festivals and pop culture conventions, beginning at 2012, with the intent of a hyping a future full release.
+The movie was sporadically screened at various film festivals and pop culture conventions, beginning in 2012, with the intent of hyping a future full release.

 I saw the movie a year ago, and my review was shelved since the release of the film was pushed back once again.
-After making some of my inquiries on the matter, all roads point to the Toy Masters being locked in the toy box, permanently
+After making some of my inquiries on the matter, all roads point to the Toy Masters being locked in the toy box, permanently.

 Speaking as a lifelong Masters of the Universe fan, it’s a real shame that Toy Masters will apparently never get the audience and recognition it deserves.
 Publishing my review is my own small way of paying tribute to a lost labor of love.***